 An Immobiliser is an electronic device designed to stop a car from being driven away without the correct key.
-In other words it prevents the vehicle from being hot-wired.
+In other words, it prevents the vehicle from being hot-wired.

-Our consumerist nature to hunt in search of the cheapest price results in an installer trying to fit the system in the minimum possible time, this in turn leads to short cuts being taken and an installation that is not very effective.
+Our consumerist nature to hunt in search of the cheapest price results in an installer trying to fit the system in the shortest possible time.
+This, in turn, leads to shortcuts being taken and an installation that is not very effective.

 Aftermarket Immobiliser Options

-The first is a transponder Immobiliser which allows the vehicle to start only if the transponder tag or chip is in proximity of the ignition barrel.
-The tag normally attaches to the key ring like the above photo.
+The first is a transponder Immobiliser which allows the vehicle to start only if the transponder tag or chip is in the proximity of the ignition barrel.
+The tag normally attaches to the car key ring.

 Touch Key Immobiliser

 This system requires a touch key to make contact with the receiver pad before allowing the vehicle to start.
 These are not as nice to live with as the transponder immobiliser as a conscious effort to disarm the system is required.

 The third type comes with a remote control and disarms the system when the remote is pressed.
 This is the most common type found in New Zealand and usually comes as part of a car alarm.